MasterRO94/dev-protection/README.md

 ### Step 3: Middleware

 I push middleware to global middleware stack, but not sure if it would work in all Laravel versions.
-So you can try without adding middleware and if it wouldn't work add it Add to your http Kernel a Protection Middleware or create your own that would be check if site is blocked and throw an exception or show your custom page.
+So you can try without adding middleware and if it wouldn't work add it manually to your http Kernel or create your own that would be check if site is blocked and throw an exception or show your custom page.

 ```
 protected $middleware = [